Archer family: William Fulbert Archer (1883–1952)

 William Fulbert Archer was the only son of William Henry Davies Archer of Brickendon.
 He studied at Cambridge, graduating with Bachelor of Arts, and returning home where he inherited the estate from his father upon his death.
 He married Phyllis Bisdee and ran the farm during his life.
 He became a member of Longford Municipal Council for many years and Council Warden, and was patron of the Northern Agricultural Society.
 He was a coroner for the district as well.
 He was survived by two sons, Peter and Kerry, and a daughter Rose.

+Gerald Edward Archer (1877-1949)

+Son of Frank Archer (1846–1902).
+He was a founding member of Lilydale Council, and sat on it for 41 years.
+He had one son, Frank Rob Archer, and a daughter, Dr Geraldine Archer.

 Fifth Generation

 Thomas Archer IV (1862–1934)

 Thomas Cathcart Archer was born in 1862, son of Thomas Archer III.
 He was educated at Launceston Church Grammar School and he inherited Woolmers upon his father's death and was during his life promoted community and sports movements.
 He played cricket in North vs South state matches and was President of the Longford Golf Club and patron of the Tamar Yacht Club at the time of his death and previously commodore of it.
 He was also a member of Longford Show Council and a member of Longford Municipal Council for 32 years as well as a Justice of the Peace.
 He married Eleanor Mary Harrap and had one son, Thomas Edward Cathcart Archer.
 He died on 11 August 1934 while in Melbourne.